brunadelmourosilva/udemy-AWS-cloud-practitioner/README.md

 ## Section 3 - What is the cloud computing?

 - **slides 10 - 38**
+- IMPORTANT: SIX ADVANTAGES OF CC - 22

 ## Section 4 - IAM (Identity And Access Management)